Griffon Bleu De Gascogne Dog Breed

 The Griffon Bleu de Gascogne is a hound-type dog of small to medium size.
 They feature a solidly built frame, a domed skull and a prominent forehead.
 The eyes are oval in shape, dark brown in color, and framed at the top by bushy eyebrows.
 The ears are set just below eye level and are supple and lightly curled and slightly pointed.
 The coat is rough and shaggy and of a shorter length on the head and ears.
 The Griffon Bleu's tail is hairy and carried upright in saber fashion.

-Griffon Bleu De Gascogne Coloring
+Griffon Bleu De Gascogne Colors

 Griffon Bleu De Gascogne Temperament